 Why do you morally license yourself?

 When you are about to perform an act that goes against your will, your ego takes a beating.
 You hunt for a reason to preserve your image in your own eyes.
 As strange as it seems, you feel the need to justify your actions to yourself.
-No one is watching you but your brain feels the need to preserve the image you have.
+No one is watching you but your brain feels the need to preserve the good image you have.

 When you find a reason to justify your action, you fool yourself into believing that your logic makes sense.